software-mansion/protostar/website/docs/tutorials/guides/testing.md

 ```

 :::warning
-For safety and comparison reasons `reflect` does not automatically dereference pointers `ids`.
+For safety and comparison reasons `reflect` does not automatically dereference pointers like `ids`.
 It will be adressed with a future `dereference` cheatcode.
 :::

 ## Data Transformer